RubyMine 2025.2 Help

 1. Open the Services tool window: select View | Tool Windows | Services or press Alt+8.

-2. If you don't have clusters in the Services tool window, add a cluster.
+2. If you do not have clusters in the Services tool window, add a cluster.

 3. Right-click a cluster and select Connect Cluster.